 Please include all relevant details, such as date(s) size of audience, location and all other information related to your booking.

-A Keynote Speaker, who truly Entertains and Energises
+A UK Keynote Speaker, who truly Entertains and Energises

 If there’s any keynote speaker who holds the secret to resilience; it’s Adventureman.

 Having suffered a serious illness in childhood, Jamie McDonald beat the odds that were stacked against him and went on to complete challenges as an adult that pushed human physical endurance to the limit.